 A current list of platforms used by mStable is below:

 The mStable platform can charge fees for users to single bASSET redeem and swap bASSETS.
-As these fee accrue, a portion of them is allocated to the SAVE contract as another part of the native interest; in future governors may also decide to allocate a portion of these fees to Meta stakers as a reward for governing mStable.
+As these fees accrue, they are allocated to the SAVE contract as another part of the native interest.

 A basket with a total value of 1000 mUSD, comprised of equal parts DAI, USDC, USDT, and TUSD bASSETS earns interest at the following APY: